Assessments

 Ages: 6 to 18 years.

-• Mental health disorders such as anxiety and depressive disorders, bipolar disorders, psychotic disorders, trauma-related mental health conditions and personality disorders.
+• Clinical mental health presentations such as bipolar disorders, psychotic disorders, trauma-related mental health conditions and personality disorders.

 • Alcohol and substance use issues.

-• Neurocognitive disorders due to head injury, accidents, or related to other medical conditions.
+• Neurocognitive disorders or cognitive decline due to head injury, ageing, or medical conditions.

 Assessments conducted by a registered psychologist